ampproject/amp-github-apps/release-calendar/README.md

 AMP Release Calendar
 ===================

 :construction: under construction :construction:

 This project is split into two parts: a React client, and an Express and TypeORM server.

 To start: `cd release-calendar && npm install`

 To build and run the app for production: `npm run start`
-* This serves the client and backend on `ENV.SERVER_URL:ENV.SERVER_PORT`
+* This serves the client and backend on `ENV.SERVER_ENDPOINT`

 To build and serve the client for development: `npm run client`
 * Make sure to set `ENV.NODE_ENV` to anything but `production`